harleyjj/crossmint-challenge/README.md

 > **Enterprise-grade solution for creating megaverses with POLYanets, SOLoons, and comETHs**

-An advanced, production-ready implementation of the Crossmint coding challenge that demonstrates sophisticated software engineering practices including object-oriented design, dependency injection, comprehensive testing, and robust error handling.
+An advanced, production-ready implementation of the Crossmint coding challenge that demonstrates sophisticated software engineering practices including object-oriented design, dependency injection, comprehensive testing, robust error handling, and enterprise-grade CI/CD.

 ## 🌟 Features